truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 {{< /expand >}}

 ### Mounting on FreeBSD System
-Mounting on a FreeBSD system involves creating the mount point and then mounting the volume.
+Mounting on a FreeBSD system involves creating the mount point, then mounting the volume.
 {{< expand "Click here for more information" "v" >}}
 Create a mount point: `sudo mkdir /mnt/smb_share`.